30336 - ACCOUNTING AND FINANCIAL STATEMENT ANALYSIS

 Case studies are used during teaching to show students “the real world of business and accounts”.

 For ALL students

 - One final exam representing 80% of the final grade.

 The final exam aims to: assess whether the student is able to identify the critical elements underlying the application of the double-entry accounting system; check whether the student gained knowledge and skills in respect of preparing and understanding financial statements; assess if the student is able to replicate an elementary individual financial statement; and test the student’s ability of explaining the accounting principles underlying financial statements preparation.

 The final exam also aims to: evaluate the student’s knowledge on journal entries and financial statements; assess the student’s ability to use the “accounting equation” and double-entry accounting system; check whether the student is able to analyse, calculate and prepare journal entries according to core accounting principles; and test if the student is able to compose financial statements based on basic transactions.

-- One individual assignment on financial information analysis, representing 20% of the final grade.
+- One individual assignment on ABF annual report analysis, representing 20% of the final grade.